jaysomp/michigan-energy-rag/README.md

 ### Query Execution
 - Queries can retrieve information from both SQL and vector databases.
-- Support tickets are stored in `energy_products.db`.
+- Support tickets are stored in `energy_products.db`

 ## Deliverables
 The project source code is available in a GitHub repository or a zipped folder containing: